TheG00dLad/Embedded-Systems/README.md

     The capacititor to PA4 reduces voltage flutuations.
     There is an RC filter at the end of the output.
     Audio from here will be filtered and clearer.
+    PA0 & PA4 were decided due to their ADC & DAC capabilities.

 - Buffer

     A buffer is the temproary storage area that will store the data needed for the echo.
     It can be used in many electronics, primarily to move temporary data from one place to another.
+    The buffer will cycle, the data similar to a cicular buffer, filling and emptying the buffer with data like the old tape echo.

 - ADC